Alvvion/OS_p/problems.md

 Problems

-- No zip and iso support (stream 20)
+- No zip and iso support (stream 20).

 ### Dated 30th May 2024
-- Minimize doesn't work when window is maximized (solved)
+- Minimize doesn't work when window is maximized (solved).

 ### Dated 4th June 2024
-- After Minimize titlebar disappears.
+- After Minimize titlebar disappears (only for FileExploerer).
+- After Minimize/ Maximize from taskbar white border appers (solved).